 - When the chocolate has melted remove the glass bowl off the stove and set aside to cool for 10 minutes.

-- To the chocolate mixture, add in the unsalted butter and combine together with a mixer.
-You are looking for a smooth consistency for this chocolate filling.
+- To the chocolate mixture, add in the unsalted butter and combine with an electric mixer.
+You are looking for a smooth, creamy consistency.

 - Leave the chocolate filling to cool in the fridge for at least 2 hours. *This is an important step because when you put the cake together the chocolate filling needs to be firm enough so that it does not fall apart.

-- Putting the cake together: Cut the base in half, this will form the bottom and top layer.
+- Cut the base in half, this will form the bottom and top layer.

-- Place the bottom layer on a serving plate, and spread half of the filling on the bottom layer.
+- Place the bottom layer on a serving plate, and spread with chocolate filling.

-- Then add the second layer on top of the chocolate filling and spread the other half of the chocolate filling.
-Spread your chocolate filling from the top of the cake and then to the sides.
+- Then add the second layer on top of the chocolate filling and spread another layer of the chocolate filling.
+Spread the remaining chocolate filling from the top of the cake and then to the sides.

 - Storing the cake – This chocolate cake can sit in the fridge for up to five days.
 This chocolate cake recipe freezes beautifully and I’ll typically make it a few days in advance when preparing for it for a special occasion.
 Just wrap the cooled cake well in plastic wrap before placing them into freezer bags.

 This is one of my most favourite Chocolate Cake recipes of all time!
 I am yet to make a recipe that tops this cake.
 I love the nutty taste of the base, and the rich and decadent taste of this rich chocolate cake.